Home Apartments Transport The Area Athens Guide Parking Blog

 Walking from city centre

-• The municipal market revitalisation is a centrepiece for cultural investment.
+• The renewal of the municipal market is a central point for cultural investment.

 Is Kypséli safe at night?